eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 }
 ```

-For more examples how to define polcies with SSI have a look [here](https://github.com/eclipse-tractusx/ssi-docu/blob/main/docs/architecture/cx-3-2/edc/policy.definitions.md).

 ## Error Handling

 As Release 3.2 only covers the "happy path" for exchange pcf data via the catena-x network.
 Error handling is currently not covered.